stephen-carver-dc8/seas-8405-hw7/deliverables/threat_model.md

 This threat model identifies the major flaws in the system and informs the remediation and architecture redesign.
 The final implementation significantly reduces the attack surface and enforces least privilege, defense in depth, and secure defaults.

+## 7. Recommendations

+- Implement authentication (e.g., API keys or tokens) for all endpoints.
+- Replace `eval()` with safe parsing alternatives (e.g., `ast.literal_eval`).
+- Restrict the `ping` endpoint to validated IPv4 input and run it without `shell=True`.
+- Move all secrets to environment variables and remove them from source.
+- Add logging for access and errors using Flask middleware or external solutions.
+- Drop root privileges in Dockerfile using `USER appuser`.
+- Ensure networks in `docker-compose.yml` are isolated per principle of least privilege.
+- Enable `HEALTHCHECK` and resource limits in `docker-compose.yml`.